From Text to Mask: Localizing Entities Using the Attention of Text-to-Image Diffusion Models: Experiments

 \subsection{Weakly-Supervised Semantic Segmentation}

 \paragraph{Implementation Details}

 We adopt Stable Diffusion for our experiment.
 When processing one test image, we first rescale it to meet the model requirements and then encode it through $\mathcal{E}$.
 We add noise to the latent and input it into the denoising network $\epsilon_\theta$.
-The conditional language prompt $y$ is constructed as described in Section Text Query.
+The conditional language prompt $y$ is constructed as described in Section~\ref{sec:query}.
 We choose the time step $t$ of the input noisy latent $z_t$ to be $150$ with the total denoising length $T=1000$.
 With one feed-forward computation, we aggregate $Cross$ from the $4, 5, 6, 7, 8$-th layers of $\epsilon_\theta$ and distill $Self$ from the $11$-th layer of $\epsilon_\theta$.
-We set $order$ in Equaion~\ref{eq:randomwalk} to be $2$.
-Following~\cite{clims, CLIP-ES}, the obtained segmentation maps are further refined by dense CRF~\cite{dCRF} to generate pseudo masks, which are then used to train a standard segmentation network based on DeepLab~\cite{DeepLab}.
+We set $iter$ in Equaion~\ref{eq:randomwalk} to be $2$.
+Following~\cite{clims, CLIP-ES}, the obtained segmentation maps are further refined by dense Conditional Random Fields (CRF)~\cite{dCRF} to generate pseudo masks, which are then used to train a standard segmentation network based on DeepLab~\cite{DeepLab}.
+Furthermore, due to the stochastic sampling process in the diffusion framework, we can easily ensemble segmentation masks generated from different noises.
+Thus we can sample multiple times for better pseudo masks.